greatcattw/Microchip_APP-MASTERS25-1_VSCode/ex1.md

-# Exercise 1 flash factory fw which is created by VScode
+# Exercise 1 : Using VSCode to flash factory fw which is created by MPLAB X IDE

 <br>![pic](pic1/4.png)<br>
 Press button of [Explorer], select [Open Folder]<br><br>